TheKaisersSoftware/Hello-World/README.md

 # Hello-World
-"You say goodbye and I say hello."
+You say goodbye and I say hello.